 Make Your Decisions Official

 The best way to ensure healthcare decisions will be honored during a medical emergency is to complete a living will.
-A living will is a legal written or verbal statement that instructs the medical treatment you do or do not want, if you are too hurt or sick to speak for yourself and unexpected to recover.
-You can revise or revoke your living will at any time.
+A living will is a legal written or verbal statement that instructs the medical treatment you do or do not want, if you are too hurt or sick to speak for yourself and not expected to recover.

-For more information on Living Wills or to schedule a consultation, please contact us at (727) 467-7423.
+For more information on Living Wills or to schedule a consultation, please contact us by email or call us at (727) 467-7423.

 When should a living will be prepared?